sebastianrjay/CrosswordPuzzleSolver/README.md

 crossword puzzle is provided in the `clues.txt` and `layout.txt` files.

 I originally wrote this app in 3 days as a coding challenge submission for one of the major tech companies, and it landed me the on-site interview.
-I had several subsequent interviews but was ultimately rejected for the position.
+While candidates were forbidden from posting the assignment itself publicly, its directions explicitly instructed us to post our solutions on Github.

-While they do not want us to post the assignment itself publicly, we are allowed to post our solutions on Github.
+NOTE: If you are a representative of the unnamed tech company above and would like me to remove this app from public display on my Github profile, please write to me at sebastianrjay@gmail.com.
+I'm surprised at the instructions to post our solutions publicly, given that this particular assignment may be used in other interview processes.

 # Directions